 We have a duty to our patients to prove that our treatments are both safe and effective.
-However, trying to prove that a treatment is ‘effective’ is both complex and challenging and there are many ways smart intelligent people are fooled into thinking a treatment has worked when actually it hasn’t.
-As one of my heroes Richard Feynman said “no one can fool you as easily as you can fool yourself” and so it is essential to be aware of the alternative explanations of why treatments appear to work!
+However, trying to prove that a treatment is ‘effective’ is both complex and challenging and there are many ways very smart intelligent people are fooled into thinking a treatment has worked when actually it hasn’t.
+As one of my personal heroes Richard Feynman said “no one can fool you as easily as you can fool yourself” so it is essential to be aware of the alternative explanations of why treatments appear to work!

 Correlation does not imply causation

 However, many treatments and therapies often receive unearned acclaim for spontaneous remissions because many desperate patients turn to them when they feel that they have nothing left to lose.
-When there is an occasional positive response the treatment advocates assert that they have snatched many hopeless individuals from a life of misery and even death’s door.
+When there is a positive response the treatment advocates assert that they have snatched many hopeless individuals from a life of misery and even death’s door.
 However, rarely do these “miracle workers” reveal what percentage of their clientele these successful cases represent.

 The placebo effect

-Another major reason why treatments are incorrectly credited with improvements is the ubiquitous placebo effect that I have discussed many times.
+Another major reason why treatments are incorrectly credited with improvements is the ubiquitous placebo effect that I have discussed many times before.
 The history of healthcare is strewn with examples of what, with hindsight, seem like crackpot procedures that were once enthusiastically endorsed by rationale clinicians and patients alike.
 Through a combination of suggestion, belief, expectancy, and diversion of attention, patients who are given biologically inert treatments can experience measurable relief.
 Some placebo responses produce actual changes in physical conditions; others create subjective changes that make patients feel better.

 It is therefore paramount that randomised placebo-controlled trials are conducted on all our treatments, but because of the power of expectancy and compliance effects are so strong, clinicians must also be blinded which unfortunately is often not done.
-Such precautions are required because barely perceptible cues unintentionally conveyed by treatment providers, can bias treatment results.
+Such precautions are required because of barely perceptible cues unintentionally conveyed by treatment providers, can bias treatment results.
 Likewise, those who assess the effects of the treatments must also be blinded due to experimenter bias that can affect even the most honest and well-trained professionals to unconsciously “read in” the outcomes they expect.

-Interaction not intervention
+Interaction not Intervention

 A constant difficulty in trying to measure a treatment’s effectiveness is that many physical complaints arise from psychosocial distress and can be alleviated by support and reassurance alone.
 Many clinicians cater to the “worried well” who are mistakenly convinced that they are ill, often expressing psychological concerns as physiological symptoms.
-With the aid of pseudoscientific diagnostic devices, some practitioners will reinforce the conviction of these worried well that the cold-hearted, narrow-minded medical establishment, which can find nothing amiss, is both incompetent and unfair in refusing to acknowledge their very real organic condition.
+With the aid of pseudoscientific diagnostic devices, some practitioners will reinforce the conviction of these worried well that the standard, cold-hearted, narrow-minded medical establishment, which can find nothing amiss, is both incompetent and unfair in refusing to acknowledge their very real organic condition.

-Symptom relief versus treatment
+Symptom relief v’s Treatment

 There is no doubt that alleviating pain and discomfort is what patients value most, and many treatments we offer make the symptoms more bearable without actually “treating” the underlying condition.
 Pain is an emotional sensation and by successfully reducing the emotional component it can leave the sensory portion surprisingly tolerable.
 Thus, suffering can often be reduced, even if the underlying pathology is untouched.
 Anything that can allay anxiety, redirect attention, reduce arousal, foster a sense of control, or lead to the cognitive reinterpretation of symptoms can alleviate pain.
 Whenever patients suffer less, this is good, however, we must be careful that we are not constantly removing pain unnecessarily or diverting time or attention away from proven active treatments for their underlying conditions.